 Fully refundable deposit up to 30 days after booking.
 50% trip payment refund up to 90 days before departure.

-Four star accommodations at boutique and/or international hotels is guaranteed in major cities.
+Five, Four star accommodations at boutique and/or international hotels is guaranteed in major cities.
 3 star accommodations are guaranteed in rural settings.
 Should you need to arrive early or depart after the end of the itinerary, you will incur the cost of additional hotel nights on your own at our negotiated rate.

 Please arrive no later than 3PM on the trip start date, you may need to arrive one day earlier depending on flight arrival times.